ddsbook/blog/2014/01/severski.md

 ```

 You can see what the output is and you can repeat this if you set the same seed.
 But the range of values is between 50 and 437 (doesn't quite reach 500), and the mode isn't easy to pick out from these numbers (it's a continuous distribution).
-Let's see what it looks like in a histogram with ggplot.
+Let's see what it looks like in a histogram with `ggplot`.

 ```r